heistp/irtt/README.md

 this limits the effective duration of the test, especially at very small send intervals.
 However, the advantages are:

-- Statistical analysis (like calculation of the median) is more easily performed on fixed arrays in memory than on running data values
+- It's easier to perform statistical analysis (like calculation of the median) on fixed arrays than on running data values
+- We don't need to either send client timestamps to the server, or maintain a local running window of sent packet info, because they're all in memory, no matter when server replies come back
-- Not accessing the disk during the test prevents inadvertently affecting the results
+- Not accessing the disk during the test to write test output prevents inadvertently affecting the results
 - It simplifies the API

 As a consequence of storing results in memory, packet sequence numbers are fixed